 Penn Medicine is currently home to the area's only lung transplant program.
 Since the program's beginning in 1991, more than 750 successful lung transplants have been performed and the lives of many patients have been dramatically improved

 The lung transplant program at Penn Medicine, part of the Penn Transplant Institute's multi-organ transplant center at the Hospital of the University of Pennsylvania, has established a national reputation with a number of noteworthy attributes.

 - Over the past five years, Penn has performed more than double the number of lung transplants than any transplant program in the Philadelphia region.
 It has one of the most experienced teams in the nation.

-- In 2013, U.S. News & World Report ranked the Hospital of the University of Pennsylvania eleventh in the nation for pulmonology.
+- In 2015, U.S. News & World Report ranked the Hospital of the University of Pennsylvania tenth in the nation for pulmonology.

 - Patients have access to clinical trials and emerging research for advanced lung disease and lung transplantation.

 - Magnet recognition for excellence in nursing care at the Hospital of the University of Pennsylvania.

 - A specialized team of lung transplant pulmonologists, cardiothoracic surgeons, nurse practitioners, chest radiologists, physical and respiratory therapists, financial counselors and social workers are dedicated to caring for patients and their loved ones through the transplant process.